Robust Perception-Based Navigation using PAC-NMPC with a Learned Value Function: Simulation Experiments

+Our approach considers not only uncertainty in the dynamics, but also in the learned actor and critic networks.
+For every trajectory sampled by PAC-NMPC, we also sample dropout masks for the actor and critic networks \cite{gal2016dropout} before evaluating the cost-to-go at the trajectory's terminal state.
+Since our approach already requires multiple forward passes through the networks, one for each trajectory, Monte Carlo dropout does not add additional inference time.
+This allows us to incorporate value function uncertainty into the PAC bound to provide more accurate performance guarantees.

+We compared our approach against four baselines across two simulation environment distributions.
+The actor and critic networks were trained for each environment.
+First, we evaluated PAC-NMPC with a quadratic terminal cost, $q_f(\bx_{N_T}) = (\bx_{N_T}-\bx_G)^T Q_f (\bx_{N_T}-\bx_G)$ where $Q_f = diag([1 \ 1 \ 0 \ 0 \ 0])$.
+Second, we used the LiDAR measurements to continuously build and maintain an occupancy grid of the environment.
+Each planning iteration, we ran a naive A* search algorithm on the grid to find the shortest path to the goal.
+A receding horizon goal, $\bx_A$, was selected at distance of $v_{max} \cdot N_t \cdot \Delta t$ along the path, and was used to form a quadratic terminal cost, $q_f(\bx_{N_T}) = (\bx_{N_T}-\bx_A)^T Q_f (\bx_{N_T}-\bx_A)$.
+Third, we compared directly against the actor policy, $\bpi^{\bphi}(\bs)$.
+Fourth, instead of using PAC-NMPC, we optimized trajectories with MPPI \cite{7487277}, while still using the learned value function as a terminal trajectory cost.

 When running PAC-NMPC, we optimize a 12 timestep trajectory with $\Delta t=0.1$ sec at a replanning period of $H=0.2$ sec, and we interpolate the feedback policies to 50Hz.
-We set PAC-NMPC parameters as $L=5$, $M=1024$, $\delta=0.05$, $\gamma=2$ and normalize the sampled trajectory costs before optimizing the PAC bounds to achieve tighter bounds.
+We set PAC-NMPC parameters as $L=5$, $M=1024$, $\delta=0.05$, and normalize the trajectory costs before optimization to achieve tighter PAC bounds.
+We evaluated PAC-NMPC with several $\gamma$ values and selected the best value for each environment; $\gamma=2$ in the cluttered environments and $\gamma=4$ in the concave trap environments.
+When running MPPI, we similarly normalized the sampled trajectory costs and summed them with the constraints using the same $\gamma$ values.
+We used the same number of timesteps, $\Delta t$, $H$, number of sampled trajectories, a temperature of $\gamma_t=0.35$, and a sampling variance of $\Sigma_\epsilon=0.01$.
+We allowed MPPI to run for as many iterations as possible in the replanning period and interpolated the resulting trajectories to 50Hz.